Adolescent Therapy: Here To Build Better Mental Health For Our Youth!

 Intensive Outpatient Program (IOP)

-IOP is designed for the individual who may be stepping down from partial hospitalization but still requires the support and structure IOP provides.
+Our teen IOP is designed for the individual who may be stepping down from partial hospitalization but still requires the support and structure IOP provides.
 It can also be appropriate for patients who may need more intensive treatment than offered by traditional outpatient care.